Vaishnav-Kanhirathingal/PassMark/README.md

 ## Features

+Majority of the features are listed below.
+There may be additional features not listed below.

 | Feature                       | Description                                                                                                                                                                                                                                          |
 |-------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Master password               | A master password is a password for this service.
 This password will be used to create an encryption key which will be used for encryption of everything related to the user.                                                                        |